InitRunner

 You: quit

-Start a new session and ask about previous findings:
+Start a new session and ask about previous research:

 initrunner run role.yaml -i

-Agent: Based on my memories, when I last checked example.com on...
+Agent: Based on my memories, I found that...

 initrunner run role.yaml -i --resume